cloudera/hue/docs/docs-site/content/administrator/administration/operations.md

 ### Configuration

 Displays a list of the installed Hue applications and their configuration.
-The location of the folder containing the Hue configuration files is shown at the top of the page.
-Hue configuration settings are in the hue.ini configuration file.

 Hue ships with a default configuration that assumes a various set of services to be present in the cluster.
 If you are running on a real cluster, you can customize the `hue.ini` configuration file (`/etc/hue/hue.ini` when installed from the package version) or `pseudo-distributed.ini` in `desktop/conf` when in development mode).